Gallegos22/rc0124-code-solutions/react-intro/react-intro-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What is React?
+  React is a free and open-source front-end JavaScript library for building user interfaces based on components
 - What is a React component?
+  They are independent and reusable bits of code
 - How do you mount a React app (root component) to the DOM?
+  Use create root method then call render method and pass components we want to load
 - What are some other popular frontend frameworks?
+  Angular, Ember.js, Vue.js, Backbone.js, Foundation

 ## Notes